ervinp2002/command-line-text-editor/README.md

 Command Line Syntax:
 ./a.out [filename]

-NOTE: The file that the user will want to edit must be on the same
+Note: The file that the user wants to edit must be in the same
-      directory as the line editor program.
+      directory as the program.

 Sample Input:
-The input file will include any number of lines of strings such as the following below:
+The input file will contain any amount of strings in a file such as the example below:

       This is the first line!
       This is the second line!
       This is the third line!

 Sample Output:
-When the editor is launched, the user will see the file broken down into individual lines such as shown below:
+When the editor is launched, the user will see the file brpoken down into individual lines such as shown below:

       1> This is the first line!
       2> This is the second line!
       3> This is the third line!
       3>

 The output will still be on the command line.
 Also included in the file that the user does not see are 2 buffer regions at the very top and bottom